student-singh/22BCE10080_assignment_finrgame/README.md

 ## 📋 Prerequisites

-Before running this application, make sure you have:
+Before running this application locally, make sure you have:

 - **Node.js** (v14 or higher)
 - **npm** or **yarn**